livialima/linuxupskillchallenge/how-this-works.md

 * [Full lesson "source"](https://github.com/livialima/linuxupskillchallenge)
 * [Chat with Discord](https://discordapp.com/invite/wd4Zqyk)

-## You'll need to setup a cloud-based server

-Do I *really* need a cloud-based server?
+## Do I really need to setup a cloud-based server?

 Yes, if you’re in the target audience (see below) you definitely should.
 The fact that such a server is very remote, and open to attack from the whole Internet, “makes it real”.
 Learning how to setup such a VPS is also a handy skill for any sysadmin.

 Instructions for setting up a suitable server with a couple of providers are in the "Day 0" posts.
-By all means use a different provider, but ensure you use Ubuntu LTS (preferably 20.04), and either use public key authentication or a Long, Strong, Unique password.
+By all means use a different provider, but ensure you use Ubuntu LTS (preferably the latest release), and either use public key authentication or a Long, Strong, Unique password.

 Of course, you’re perfectly entitled to use a local VM, an old laptop in the corner or a Raspberry Pi instead – and all of these will work fine for the course material.